michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_8_Leaflet.md

 For this tutorial, you need to have Python installed.
 Check if you have Python installed and which version it is.
 We will be using Python to run a local server.
 If you do NOT have Python installed, please see me as there are many ways to run a local server.

-### (Mac) Check which Python version you have (if any)
+### (Mac) Check which Python version you have

 1. Open a Terminal Window
 ![terminal](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/terminal.png)
 *When you are in the Terminal, a $ appears at the end of the line.
-It is convention when offering instructions to include this $ to indicate that it is a command in the Terminal.
+It is convention when providing instructions to include this $ to indicate that it is a command in the Terminal.
 You do NOT need to type the $.
 If you are in terminal and do not see the $, you are in the wrong language.
-For a list of commands, click [here](https://github.com/0nn0/terminal-mac-cheatsheet).*
+For a list of Terminal commands, click [here](https://github.com/0nn0/terminal-mac-cheatsheet).*
-2. After the $, type `python -V` hit 'Return'
+2. After the $, type `python -V` hit 'Return' (Spaces and capitalization matter!)
 3. Something like this should appear.
 ![python](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/pythonv.png)
 4. Make a note of which Python version you have, you will need it later.